wonggw/Optimization-Tricks/README.md

 ## Algorithm/Data structure

-1. Calculating Factorial
+1. Factorial
-  Precomputing Factorial initialing and log/Ln it.
+  Precompute Factorial initially and log/Ln it.
 Exponential it when retriving the factorial.
 This is because Factorial gets very large quickly and the computer cannot store the number with limited bytes.
+Also, remember to use double to prevent precision error.

 2. Binary search  - O(log n)
   Fast for searching sorted data.